 The Diocese of Ogdensburg is actively following the directive of the county public health departments to ensure that all diocesan parishes, schools, ministries, and charities are responding appropriately to the spread of the coronavirus (COVID-19).

-Bishop Terry R. LaValley’s Wednesday, March 18 letter to parishioners regarding suspending all public Masses and parish events.
+* Bishop LaValley's March 17th letter regarding suspending all Masses and events

 Of course, attending Mass is best and most proper.
 While we cooperate and try to slow the spread of the coronavirus, you can participate via television, Internet and radio options.
 More options include:

 · Ogdensburg, St. Mary’s Cathedral

 o 8:00am Sunday Mass livestream at https://www.rcdony.org/livemass